 action officer will advise in appeals based on discrimination.
 The panel will be constituted from the Grade Review Pool by random selection.
 The panel chairperson will be elected by and from the panel before each review.

-of three deans or associate deans and 12 full-time faculty members will be maintained.
-In establishing the membership for each review panel, prior to each review the names of those designated as primary members of the specific panel and available
+Office.
+A pool of three deans or associate deans and 12 full-time faculty members will be maintained.
+In establishing the membership for each review panel, prior to each review the names of those designated as primary members of the specific panel

-as alternates will be supplied to all parties involved.
+and available as alternates will be supplied to all parties involved.
 A panel member may request (to the provost or designee) disqualification due to a conflict of interest.
-The student and the faculty member may eliminate names in proportion to the composition
+The student and the faculty member may eliminate names in proportion to the

-of the panel.
+composition of the panel.
 Each may eliminate only one dean/associate dean and four faculty.
 The instructor and the student will be supplied a list of all primary and secondary pool members.
-The opportunity to disqualify panel members will take place only once.
+The opportunity to disqualify panel members will take place

+only once.
 Resulting vacancies will be filled from the appropriate pool of alternates so that the panel will be composed of one dean/associate dean and four faculty.
-If through self-disqualification and challenges a panel cannot be constituted from the pool,
+If through self-disqualification and challenges a panel cannot be constituted from